Anisha7/The-Go-Programming-Language/Chapter3/README.md

 - true, false

 ## 5. Strings
+- Try these uses of string to remove prefix/suffixes and format integer strings ` cd basename1 go run main.go '/loc/hello.py' // prints hello

+cd basename2
+go run main.go '/loc/hello.py' // prints hello

+cd comma
+go run main.go '1234523' // prints 1,234,523
+`

 - Building up strings can be a lot of allocation and copying.
 In these cases, using bytes.Buffer type can be more efficient.
+- Strings can be converted to bytes slices and back:
+`
+s := "abc"
+b := []byte(s)
+s2 := string(b)
+`

 -